Updated: Aug 14, 2021

-He clarifies: “If you keep my commandments, you will abide in my love, just as I have kept my Father’s commandments and abide in his love” (15:10).
-Christians need to obey the 10 commandments of God in order to be a functioning branch of Christ’s.
-This is so serious in Christ’s mind that He boldly proclaims: “If a man does not abide in me, he is cast forth as a branch and withers; and the branches are gathered, thrown into the fire and burned” (15:6).
+The commandment which determines whether somebody is attached to Christ or not is love.
+Jesus said, "This is my commandment, that you love one another as I have loved you" (John 15:12).
+Loving other people like Christ is how Christians remain attached to the vine.
+This is so serious in Christ’s mind that He boldly proclaimed: “If anyone does not abide in me he is thrown away like a branch and withers; and the branches are gathered, thrown into the fire, and burned.”
+(15:6).
 Branches don't survive fire.
-So, this fire isn't likely purgative, but referring to Hell (such as Mt.
-25:41, etc.).
-So, if a Christian seriously disobeys Christ’s commandments, he is broken off from Christ and goes to Hell.
+So, this fire isn't likely temporary, but referring to Hell (such as Mt.
+25:41).
+If Christians seriously disobey Christ’s commandment to love, he or she is broken off from Christ and goes to Hell.

 Jesus taught mortal sin in John 15.
 This is not only apparent to Catholics, but some Protestants as well.
 Protestant Scripture scholar I. Howard Marshall said that John 15 is a “warning [to] disciples who disobey Christ that they may cut themselves off from him” (New Testament Theology, p.
 508).
 Christians can lose their salvation and become separated from Christ due to their actions.